SteCodez/the-big-quiz-challenge/README.md

 ## Notes
 ---
 ---

-* I am aware that all of my files should have been compiled and was sure I would be able to do it at the end, unfortunately I had a conflict between VScode and GitHub which I was unable to resolve even tho I searched thoroughly online for methods of doing so.
+* I am aware that all of my coding files should have been compiled into folders and was sure I would be able to do it at the end, unfortunately I had a conflict between VScode and GitHub which I was unable to resolve even tho I searched thoroughly online for methods of doing so.
 Somehow 2 branches clashed from me committing and it became a bit of a cluster mess and I had progressed passed that stage so I was fearful of fixing this issue and having the commit pushed and resetting all of the work I have done.
 * This issue is something I will address and should have done immediately.
 Fortunately it does not have a detremental effect on the project content itself but makes the project harder to navigate for other developers.